 Amy Adams has unfortunately inherited the mantle Kate Winslet had to drag around for a decade: “Best Actress Without An Oscar”.
-Nominated five times, she’s 0 for 5.
+Nominated six times, she’s 0 for 5 (the verdict is still out on 2019’s nomination).
 Adams has put together an amazing body of work since she broke out in 2005’s Junebug and earned her first Oscar nod.
 Whether in supporting roles as in Doubt, Charlie Wilson’s War, or Her; or as a lead in American Hustle, Big Eyes, or Enchanted, Adams always delivers strong performances.
 I think her best performance was American Hustle, but her best movie was 2016’s science fiction masterpiece Arrival.
 In the age of the comic book movie, most stars have been snapped up by DC or Marvel.
 Adams has played Lois Lane in the DCEU in Man of Steel (which was good) and Batman vs. Superman (which was really not but not Adams’ fault).
 It’s an unfortunate reality that quality actresses have a harder time finding quality roles as they age.
 Adams is defying this trend, and eventually, the Academy will recognize her as one of the strongest actresses of the last 30 years.

 I think that The Arrival will be the movie that finally puts Denis Villeneuve on the map as one of the best directors in Hollywood (if Sicario hadn’t already).
 The alien visitation plot is something that’s been done a million times in a million ways in science fiction, but Villeneuve finds a way to take a fresh approach; focusing on communication between the species, the differences in perception two completely separate species would encounter about self, about family, and about time.
 Alien obelisks have landed all over the globe causing panic.
 Amy Adams does her normal stellar job playing a linguist brought in to try to communicate with them to see what they want and why they’re here.
 That’s all you’re getting on plot, because if you’re a fan of Villeneuve, you know there’s usually an “O.Henry” moment (the author not the candy bar, people) of plot pay-off that knocks you on your flat on your butt.
 Continue reading Movie Review: The Arrival (2016) “Another Villeneuve Masterpiece”→